tupini07/RubyMan/README.md

 <h2>How to Start</h2>
 Before you can start you need to have ruby installed on your machine if you don't already have it.
 Check out [Ruby-Lang](https://www.ruby-lang.org/) to see the instructions on how to install it on your specific operating system.

-Then from the terminal you just navigate to the project's folder and execute it by writing <code> ruby main.rb </code>.
+Then from the terminal you just navigate to the project's folder and execute it by writing <code> ruby Main.rb </code>.
 To edit the main file you can use whatever text editor you like, even notepad!

   <h5>Happy Coding!</h5>